 Population Health Branch (PHB)

-Trained as a physiological psychologist in the Neurotoxicology Laboratory at the U.S. Environmental Protection Agency, Martha joined the NIEHS Division of Intramural Research as a biologist in the Neurotoxioclogy Laboratory Branch of the Laboratory of Behavioral and Neurotoxicology (later the Laboratory of Molecular and Integrative Neuroscience).
-She graduated with honors from North Carolina State University with a B.S. in Zoology in 1978 and an M.S. in Zoology in 1985.
-She is a recipient of several NIH Merit Awards for her work on the trans-NIH Gender/Minority Tracking and Inclusion Committee and the Patient Reported Outcome Measurement Information System (PROMIS) Working Group, as well as, two NIEHS Merit Awards and several special project awards.
+Trained as a physiological psychologist, Martha began her federal career in the Neurotoxicology Laboratory at the U.S. Environmental Protection Agency.
+In 1985 she joined the NIEHS Division of Intramural Research as a biologist in the Neurotoxioclogy Laboratory.
+She graduated with honors from North Carolina State University with both a B.S. and M.S. in Zoology.
+She is a recipient of several NIH Merit Awards for her work on trans-NIH activities including the Gender/Minority Tracking and Inclusion Committee, the redesign of the NIH Inclusion Management System, and the Patient Reported Outcome Measurement Information System (PROMIS) Working Group, as well as NIEHS Merit Awards for several special projects.